cornell-dti/trends-in-web-dev-website/versioned_docs/version-2021sp/assignment1.md

 ### I still need help.
 Where should I go?

 Check out the office hours schedule on [our syllabus](/docs/introduction#when-are-office-hours).
+In addition, you can join the [Ed](https://edstem.org/us/courses/4868/discussion/) and post your question.